yayudev/yayu.dev/README.md

 - [ ] v2 link to v3 (FULL FEATURE / LEGACY SUPPORT)

 #### Good ideas

+These are some ideas I have for the site that I might or might not implement in the future:

 - [ ] Transition to NextJS 13's app directory (waiting for better i18n support)
 - [ ] Refactor MarqueeScroller into a standalone component package for re-usability